Quadrifolium/TFinMedia/en-GB/20150518 财经天下周刊(Economic Weekly).md

 Time Fengjun introduced the practice.
 From 2009, it got preliminary assessments of its trainees from netizens.
 Inside the agency, they had evaluated the popularity of all the trainees.
-The videos, art photos, make-up photos, and daily photos of the trainees were released on several websites, and the numbers of views, downloads, and forwards were recorded.
+The videos, art photos, make-up photos, and daily photos of the trainees were released on several websites, and the numbers of views, downloads, and reposts were recorded.
 The most important factor of WANG Jun-kai, WANG Yuan, and YI Yang-qian-xi's being in TFBOYS is that they ranked the top at the evaluation.

 ② Rely on the Internet, not traditional TV stations